Applications making the headlines

-JPE Holdings Limited have submitted a planning application for variation of conditions 3, 12 and 31 of planning permission SS.15/13/627 M relating to an extension of time for working operations and the import of restoration materials to 31 July 2019; and to amend the approved Restoration Concept Plan.
+JPE Holdings Limited have submitted a planning application to vary conditions 3, 8 and 11 of planning permission SS.18/08/627 M relating to an extension of time for working operations to 30 November 2019 so as to 1) allow continued export of stockpiled sand and gravel; and 2) the import of restoration materials subject to the prior approval of the Mineral Planning Authority.

-7 March 2019 - The Planning Committee considered a report and approved the recommendation to permit the application subject to conditions.
+4 October 2019 - Planning Committee accepted the recommendation to permit subject to conditions.

 NRS Waste Care Limited have submitted a planning application for extraction of mineral within the woodland area at Saredon Quarry and an additional area outside the woodland that was omitted from the original application and subsequent restoration by infilling with inert waste or inert material.